-We are a consultancy for Social Purpose Organisations (SPOs) and Donors (corporate and individual) to improve the effectiveness of their programmes, using rigorous monitoring and evaluation practices, leading to crisp and contextualised data visualisations that can be easily understood and used for reporting, decision making, and general communication.
+We are a consultancy for NGOs and company foundations (CSR) to improve the effectiveness of their programmes, using rigorous monitoring and evaluation practices, leading to crisp and contextualised data visualisations or dashboards that can be easily and intelligently understood and used for reporting, decision making, and general communication.

-Our goal is to build an open platform for development work, so that all stakeholders — i.e. social purpose organisations, individual and corporate donors, and members of the general public — can come together in an informed, strategic, and collaborative manner; ultimately driving holistic, sustainable, and long-term development.
+We are building a platform for development work, so that all stakeholders — i.e. social sector organisations, donors, and members of the general public — can come together in an informed, strategic, and collaborative manner; ultimately driving holistic, sustainable, and long-term development.

 We can’t move up unless we’re together.

 Ongoing work in the development sector is undoubtedly good, but it can be a whole lot better.
 What’s more, smaller organisations struggle to retain donors, leading to their projects being compromised — or worse — cancelled.

 We believe good work should get equal visibility, irrespective of its scale.
 By standardising indicators and making data collection more intuitive, we let the work speak for itself.
 And when the data does the talking, everyone is forced to sit back and listen.

 Sure, anecdotes will still command attention, but giving precedence to the numbers will leave nothing to interpretation.
 It will give impact its rightful place at the head of the table.

 The trouble with the data collected is that it is often not the data reported.
 Or rather, the reporting requirement fails to account for all the aspects of a programme that lead to its success or failure.

 By paying close attention to each facet of a programme, we enable each stakeholder to take stock of all impact, whether positive or negative, intended or unintended.